SAL1K/SimpleBashUtils/README.md

-# It's emplemention of bash utils cat and grep
+# It's implementation of bash utils cat and grep
 i use this project for learn jenkins